derBroBro/TerraDepot/readme.md

 - If you want to do it right, you have to handle two AWS credentials which the same time (for tf and the backend)

 ## Idea behind this approach
 You set up the backend ONCE for your organization.
-Afterward, everyone can set up the backend in terraform just by adding a unique URL and a self-defined key.
-If the project is already there the access will just be allowed if you have the right key provided.
-If the project is new, the set key will be stored and is mandatory for further operations
+Afterward, everyone can set up the backend for terraform by his own.
+By to so, a new uniqe ID will be created which can be used.
+Currently the ID is an random alpha numerical key.
 All data is persisted in one bucket incl. versioning.

 To use it an HTTP endpoint is provided which you can add to your terraform project.